lehoff/DanskDvorakMac/README.md

 DanskDvorakMac
 ==============

-Modified version of the official Danish Dvorak layout where the dead keys work correct in the terminals
+Modified version of the official Danish Dvorak layout where the dead keys work correct in the terminals.

+Copy the .keylayout file to `/Library/Keyboard Layouts/`